-Instructions to be Given to Patients
+Instructions to Be Given to Patients

-Patients should inform their physicians immediately if pain develops at the injection site.

-Nausea and vomiting may be expected 3-6 hours after drug treatment, and may last for several hours.

-Patients should be advised to expect a red colouration to the urine (not indicative of haematuria) for 1 to 2 days after each administration of ADRIAMYCIN.

-Alopecia (hair loss) should be expected 1 to 2 weeks after the initiation of ADRIAMYCIN treatment.
-Hair loss may be complete but hair always returns after termination of treatment.

-NB.
-Scalp tourniquets inflated to above systolic blood pressure and left in situ for 30 minutes over the time of ADRIAMYCIN treatment reduces the probability of alopecia.
+- 1. Patients should inform their physicians immediately if pain develops at the injection site. - 2.
+Nausea and vomiting may be expected 3-6 hours after drug treatment, and may last for several hours. - 3.
+Patients should be advised to expect a red colouration to the urine (not indicative of haematuria) for 1 to 2 days after each administration of doxorubicin. - 4.
+Alopecia (hair loss) should be expected 1 to 2 weeks after the initiation of doxorubicin treatment.
+Hair loss may be complete but hair always returns after termination of treatment. - NB.
+Scalp tourniquets inflated to above systolic blood pressure and left in situ for 30

-Anorexia may be expected for 24 hours following each treatment and occasionally may persist for several days.

-Hyperpigmentation, usually in the hands, nails and buccal mucosa may develop in patients receiving ADRIAMYCIN.
-Patients should be advised that this condition does not usually improve after termination of treatment.

-Infertility in both sexes is usual in patients receiving ADRIAMYCIN.
-Amenorrhoea is frequent and in pre-menopausal women, regular menstruation usually returns a few months after termination of ADRIAMYCIN therapy.
-This is often accompanied by normal fertility.

-Male patients should be advised that oligospermia or azoospermia may be permanent.
+- minutes over the time of doxorubicin treatment reduces the probability of alopecia. - 5.
+Anorexia may be expected for 24 hours following each treatment and occasionally may persist for several days. - 6.
+Hyperpigmentation, usually in the hands, nails and buccal mucosa may develop in patients receiving doxorubicin.
+Patients should be advised that this condition does not usually improve after termination of treatment. - 7.
+Infertility in both sexes is usual in patients receiving doxorubicin.
+Amenorrhoea is frequent and in pre-menopausal women, regular menstruation usually returns a few months after termination of doxorubicin therapy.
+This is often accompanied by normal fertility. - Male patients should be advised that oligospermia or azoospermia may be permanent.
 There is a possibility that fertility may return several years after ceasing therapy.
-Men undergoing ADRIAMYCIN therapy should be advised to use effective contraceptive measures.
+Men undergoing doxorubicin therapy should be advised to use effective contraceptive measures. - 8.
 Patients should be instructed to inform their physicians of any prior abnormal heart or liver conditions, as this information is vital to the formulation of appropriate dosage regimes.

-Use in Hepatic Impairment

-The major route of elimination of doxorubicin is the hepatobiliary system.
-Toxicity to recommended doses of doxorubicin is enhanced by hepatic impairment.
-Therefore, prior to the individual dosing, evaluation of hepatic function is recommended using conventional clinical laboratory tests such as AST (SGOT), ALT (SGPT), alkaline phosphatase, bilirubin and BSP (see Section 4.2 Dose and method of administration).
-Serum total bilirubin levels should also be evaluated during treatment with doxorubicin.
-Patients with elevated bilirubin may experience slower clearance of drug with an increase in overall toxicity.
-Lower doses are recommended in these patients (see Section 4.2 Dose and method of administration).
-Patients with severe hepatic impairment should not receive doxorubicin (see Section 4.3 Contraindications).

-Changes in hepatic function induced by concomitant therapies, either given to achieve optimal antitumour efficacy or given for the pharmacological management of concomitant diseases, may affect doxorubicin metabolism, pharmacokinetics, therapeutic efficacy or toxicity.

-Use in the Elderly

-A lower dose may need to be considered in elderly patients with inadequate marrow reserves due to old age.
-It is recommended that the total cumulative dose of doxorubicin for adults aged 70 or older be restricted to 450 mg/m body surface area.
-See Section 4.2 Dosage and method of administration, Dosage adjustments, Use in the elderly.

-Paediatric Use

-Children and adolescents are at an increased risk for developing delayed cardiotoxicity following doxorubicin administration.
-Females may be at greater risk than males.
-Follow-up cardiac evaluations are recommended periodically to monitor for this effect.

-Embryo-fetal Toxicity

-Doxorubicin can cause genotoxicity.
-An effective method of contraception is required for both male and female patients during and for a period after treatment with doxorubicin.
-Patients desiring to have children after completion of therapy should be advised to obtain genetic counselling if appropriate and available (see Sections 4.6 Fertility, pregnancy and lactation and 5.3 Preclinical safety data).

-Effects on Laboratory Tests

-No data available.

-4.5 Interactions with other medicines and other forms of interactions
+INTERACTIONS WITH OTHER MEDICINES